Geologic time scale: Shields et al. 2021

-An international working group of the ICS on pre-Cryogenian chronostratigraphic subdivision have outlined a template to improve the pre-Cryogenian geologic time scale based on the rock record to bring it in line with the post-Tonian geologic time scale.
-This work assessed the geologic history of the currently defined eons and eras of the pre-Cambrian, and the proposals in the "Geological Time Scale" books 2004, 2012, and 2020.
-Their recommend revisions of the pre-Cryogenian geologic time scale were (changes from the current scale [v2022/10] are italicised):
+The ICS Subcommission for Cryogenian Stratigraphy has outlined a template to improve the pre-Cryogenian geologic time scale based on the rock record to bring it in line with the post-Tonian geologic time scale.
+This work assessed the geologic history of the currently defined eons and eras of the Precambrian, and the proposals in the "Geological Time Scale" books 2004, 2012, and 2020.
+Their recommend revisions of the pre-Cryogenian geologic time scale were as below (changes from the current scale [v2023/09] are italicised).
+This suggestion was unanimously rejected by the International Subcommission for Precambrian Stratigraphy, based on scientific weaknesses.